forwinder15/wlamm/content/posts/2019-03-26--How-to-become-a-diesel-mechanic/index.md

 ##The trainee/apprenticeship path

 Another great way to break into a diesel mechanic position is to find a mechanic trainee or apprenticeship spot.
-A lot of companies and local governments are making special job classes for this noe because there are so many vacancies.
+A lot of companies and local governments are making special job classes for this now because there are so many vacancies.
 This is a good route for the self starters out there.

 #What is a apprenticeship
 In general, an apprenticeship is working under skilled supervisors and carrying out a variety of tasks while obtaining hands-on knowledge about the trade.